legatoproject/LeTP/doc/scripting_concepts/test_configuration.rst

 There are 2 possibilities to use a configuration file:

-    - The configuration files can be passed as an argument of letp with option --config.
+    - The configuration files can be passed as an argument of letp with option ``--config``.
 A specific parameter can also be set with this option.

     - They can also be added in testbench.xml in the include_xml tag.